 The Imperial Blaster has a number of colour variations.
 Some examples may appear translucent.
-The translucent effect is created during the injection moulding process and is a result of an insufficient amount of dye being added to the plastic.
-The translucency can be visible both to the naked eye and also when held to a light source.
-Although the translucent coloured versons are not strictly variants we have decided to feature some of these and list many of the colours we have seen so far.
+TIG believes the translucent effect is created during the injection moulding process and is a result of an insufficient amount of dye being added to the plastic and/or poorly mixed pigment granules.
+The translucency can sometimes be visible to the naked eye but is better seen when held to a light source.
+Although translucent coloured versions are not strictly variants TIG has opted to feature and list some of the known examples.

 The Blue / Black Imperial Blaster was released with the following figures:

 3, Death Squad Commander AKA Star Destroyer Commander

 The Blue Imperial Blaster* was released with the following figures:

 * This version of the Imperial Blaster was also included in the Action Figure Survival Kit pack

 The Solid Black Imperial Blaster was released with the following figure: